Install Disk Creator

 Here is my clean install procedure which I perform at least every time a new version of macOS is released:

-- Download the macOS update from the App Store.
+- Download the macOS installer from the App Store.

 - Backup all the data to an external disk with a clone.
 Two options are to use Duplicate (a free utility which can copy and paste an entire bootable volume), or Mac Backup Guru (a paid, fully featured backup utility with unique incremental backups capability) for that.

-- Create a bootable USB Installer with Install Disk Creator and install it onto the startup disk.
-Boot up from the fresh macOS installation.
+- Create a bootable USB Installer with Install Disk Creator and boot from it.
+Erase the startup disk and install macOS onto it.
+Boot up from this newly created startup disk.